IJW2021/MyPortfolio/RMPP/Unit04.md

 ### Week Four [Hebdomada quattuor]

-Unit 4 and this week we are looking at "Case Studies, Focus Groups and Observations" interesting topic as in a lot of ways it is something that allready takes place without actually knowing you are doing
+Unit 4 and this week we are looking at "Case Studies, Focus Groups and Observations" interesting topic as in a lot of ways it is something that allready takes place without actually knowing you are doing Observation as research is a technique that is used quite widily in sciences outside of computer science with prime examples being physics where observation is the key research method use.
+It is also a method that has the least direct impact as observation is a passive method.

 ### Seminar 3 Prep